 This device will no longer use your carrier’s cellular data for updating the Photos library.
 Any changes to your image library will automatically upload to iCloud as soon as the device connects to power and Wi-Fi.

-TIP: If you really need Photos to be in perfect sync with iCloud at all times, even on the go, via cellular and Wi-Fi, be sure to slide the toggle labeled Unlimited Updates to the OFF position.
+TIP: If you really need Photos to be in perfect sync with iCloud at all times, even on the go, via cellular and Wi-Fi, be sure to slide the toggle labeled Unlimited Updates to the ON position.

 The feature’s description says “unlimited updates may cause you to excess your quota“.